-If I could pick one performer at As The World Turns who has made me believe everything they’ve ever been handed to play, that performer would be Colleen Zenk Pinter (Barbara).
+If I could pick one performer at As The World Turns who has made me believe everything they’ve ever been handed to play, that performer would be Colleen Zenk (Barbara).

-Zenk Pinter has had chemistry with everyone, but the hot/cool combination between Benjamin Hendrickson and Zenk Pinter was something to watch.
+Zenk has chemistry with everyone, but the hot/cool combination between Benjamin Hendrickson and Zenk Pinter was something to watch.
 It’s why they got married so many times – and yes, we still cared!

 I also loved Barbara’s pairing with John Dixon, for many of the same reasons – two complex, flawed citizens of Oakdale trying to make it work.

-I think every long-term fan knows that the show made huge changes in its last decade of life.
-So many of them were either old characters with new faces (Dusty, Meg, Paul et al) or characters we knew acting…well, out of character.
-And Barbara certainly did a 180 from the perspective she’d had before.
-But unlike so many other characters, I believed in Barbara II and believed in the changes, partly because of how they played on Barbara’s history, and mostly because of the bravura performances that Zenk Pinter gave.
+I think every long-term fan has witness the huge changes at ATWT in its last decade of life.
+So many of them were either old characters presented with new faces (Dusty, Meg, Paul et al) or sometimes, characters that we knew very well acting…well, out of character.

+Barbara certainly did a 180 from the perspective she’d had before.
+But unlike so many other characters, I believed in Barbara II and believed in the changes, partly because of how the story called back to Barbara’s history, and mostly because of the bravura performances that Zenk gave.

-A lesser actress would have allowed Barbara to become a one-dimensional bitch, but Zenk Pinter showed us Barbara’s scars and reminded us that monsters aren’t born – they’re made that way.
+A lesser actress would have allowed Barbara to become a one-dimensional bitch, but Zenk showed us Barbara’s scars and reminded us that monsters aren’t born – they’re made that way.

 Despite the rollercoaster nature of her most recent storyline, I find it very poetic that Henry and Barbara are linked.
 It seemed so odd in the beginning – especially if you consider that Henry had just learned he was a Stenbeck – but it’s actually one of the few ATWT storylines that to my eyes, feels like the heart and soul of classic ATWT.